 Recommendation for the transfer must be initiated through a formal meeting of the student's Advisory Committee, which shall forward its recommendation through the academic unit to the CGSR.
 The following conditions must be met:

 - The student shows great promise both in terms of academic accomplishments and in potential for research.

-- The student has completed at least 9 credit units, and has achieved a high-academic standing in these 9 credit units.
+- The student has completed at least 9 credit units at the 800-level, and has achieved a minimum average of 80% and no grade below 70%.